-While Apple has moved on from Touch ID to Face ID in newer iPhone models, there are still plenty of iPhones with fingerprint sensors — and they're all still supported in iOS 12, from the iPhone 5S to the iPhone 8 Plus.
+While Apple has moved on from Touch ID to Face ID in newer iPhone models, there are still plenty of iPhones with fingerprint sensors — in fact, Apple's second-generation iPhone SE is the first new Touch ID iPhone in three years.
 With Touch ID, you can register up to five fingerprints, but it doesn't stop there.
 Using a little-known trick, you can sneak another five fingerprints in there for a total of ten.

 Apple doesn't advertise this trick for doubling the number of fingerprints you can store with Touch ID, and that's because it's not really a feature.
 Instead, the trick takes advantage of Touch ID's registration process, which seemingly limits a finger's scan to one finger.

-While it's well known that you can use the same finger over and over again for all five scans to improve accuracy, and if that's what you prefer, you've already unknowingly performed the trick we're about to show you, which is more useful when you want ten different fingerprints store, not all identical.
+It's well known that you can use the same finger over and over again for all five scans to improve accuracy.
+If you're a fan of this method, you've already unknowingly performed the trick we're about to show you, which is more useful when you want ten different fingerprints stored, not all identical.